 Hue Biennial Festival

 Every 2 years the Hue Biennial Festival is held in April May or June.
-You can see street performances, art exhibitions and film screenings plus a lot of sporting activities as well held in over 40 venues.
+You can see street performances, art exhibitions and film screenings, and many sporting activities in over 40 venues.

 Where to Eat in Hue